 Angiography in right anterior oblique cranial view showing occlusion (white arrow) of the left anterior descending coronary artery just after the origin of first diagonal and septal branches.

 STEMI is caused by an abrupt thrombotic occlusion of a coronary artery.
-Two mechanisms ...
+Two mechanisms tend to precede this: ...